Socially responsible investing: History

-The origins of socially responsible investing may date back to the Religious Society of Friends (Quakers).
-In 1758, the Quaker Philadelphia Yearly Meeting prohibited members from participating in the slave trade – buying or selling humans.
+The origins of socially responsible investing (SRI) may date back to the Religious Society of Friends (Quakers).
+In 1758, the Quaker Philadelphia Yearly Meeting prohibited members from participating in the slave trade—buying and/or selling humans.

 One of the most articulate early adopters of SRI was John Wesley (1703–1791), one of the founders of Methodism.
-Wesley's sermon "The Use of Money" outlined his basic tenets of social investing – i.e. not to harm your neighbor through your business practices and to avoid industries like tanning and chemical production, which can harm the health of workers.
+Wesley's sermon "The Use of Money" outlined his basic tenets of social investing: not to harm your neighbor through your business practices and to avoid industries like tanning and chemical production, which can harm the health of workers.
 Some of the best-known applications of socially responsible investing were religiously motivated.
-Investors would avoid "sinful" companies, such as those associated with products such as guns, liquor, and tobacco.
+Investors would avoid "sinful" companies, such as those associated with products such as firearms, liquor, and tobacco.

-The modern era of socially responsible investing evolved during the political climate of the 1960s.
+The modern era of socially responsible investing evolved during the socio-political climate of the 1960s.
 During this time, socially concerned investors increasingly sought to address equality for women, civil rights, and labor issues.
-Economic development projects started or managed by Dr. Martin Luther King, like the Montgomery bus boycott and the Operation Breadbasket Project in Chicago, established the beginning model for socially responsible investing efforts.
+Economic development projects started or managed by Martin Luther King, such as the Montgomery bus boycott and the Operation Breadbasket Project in Chicago, established the early model for socially responsible investing efforts.
 King combined ongoing dialog with boycotts and direct action targeting specific corporations.
-Concerns about the Vietnam War were incorporated by some social investors.
-Many people living during the era remember a picture in June 1972 of a naked nine-year-old girl, Phan Thị Kim Phúc, running towards a photographer screaming, her back burning from the napalm dropped on her village.
-That photograph channeled outrage against Dow Chemical, the manufacturer of napalm, and prompted protests across the country against Dow Chemical and other companies profiting from the Vietnam War.
+Concerns about the Vietnam War were further incorporated by some social investors.
+An iconic image from the era was a picture in June 1972 of a naked nine-year-old girl, Phan Thị Kim Phúc, screaming and running towards a photographer, her back burning from the napalm dropped on her village.
+That photograph channeled particular outrage against Dow Chemical, the manufacturer of napalm, and prompted protests across the country against Dow Chemical and other companies seen as profiting from the Vietnam War.

 During the 1950s and 1960s, trade unions deployed multi-employer pension fund monies for targeted investments.
 For example, the United Mine Workers fund invested in medical facilities, and the International Ladies' Garment Workers' Union (ILGWU) and International Brotherhood of Electrical Workers (IBEW) financed union-built housing projects.
 Labor unions also sought to leverage pension stocks for shareholder activism on proxy fights and shareholder resolutions.
 In 1978, SRI efforts by pension funds was spurred by The North will Rise Again: Pensions, Politics, and Power in the 1980s and the subsequent organizing efforts of authors Jeremy Rifkin and Randy Barber.
 By 1980, presidential candidates Jimmy Carter, Ronald Reagan and Jerry Brown advocated some type of social orientation for pension investments.